AlyKazani04/AlyKazani04/README.md

 - 👋 Hi, I’m @AlyKazani04
-- 👀 I’m interested in Astrophysics, Coding, Manhwas and Lightnovels.
+- 👀 I’m interested in Game Development, Manhwas and Lightnovels.
 - 🌱 I’m currently learning C++.
 - 📫 How to reach me: aly.kazani52@gmail.com
 - ⚡ Fun fact: Working on Object-Oriented Game in C++, using SFML 3.0.